Curried Red Lentils with Fried Cauliflower and Peanuts

 Don't let the long list of ingredients for this recipe intimidate you.
 Middle-Eastern lentils dishes tend to use lots of spices that we're not as familiar with, but aren't necessarily going to make-or-break your dish.
 I use as many spices as I have, then don't worry if I've left out a few.
 My palate is not sensitive enough to miss the star anise I didn't use.

 While lentils are cooking, wash a head of cauliflower and cut into 1-inch florets.
-Heat a tablespoon olive oil in a large skillet over medium-high heat and sauté cauliflower until starting to brown and tender.
+Heat a fourth-cup olive oil in a large skillet over medium-high heat and sauté cauliflower until starting to brown and tender.
 Season with juice from half a lemon.

 Meanwhile, dry roast peanuts by tossing in a small skillet over medium high heat for 5-8 minutes.
 Shake pan to turn nuts to cook evenly.
 Remove from heat when starting to brown and heated through.